atzori/sebd2024/invited.md

-**Abstract:** In theory, the combined use of recursion and negation allows the declarative expression of very powerful algorithms in languages such as Data- log or SQL.
+**Abstract:** In theory, the combined use of recursion and negation allows the declarative expression of very powerful algorithms in languages such as Datalog or SQL.
 However, the diffculty of writing such programs and proving that they satisfy formal non-monotonic semantics makes such an approach totally impractical for software developers.
 Thus, we propose a new general solution to the problem of developing advanced applications in logic-based languages.
 Our approach is based on the combined use of recursion and aggregates endowed with a unified definition of their semantics based on cardinality.
-In fact, we show that this entails the expression on a wide range of algorithms used in ML, data- mining and graph applications, which can be very appealing for practitioners because of (i) the compactness of their code, (ii) a simplified proof or verifica- tion for their stable-model semantics, (iii) their effcient implementations via a max-optimized semi-naive fixpoint algorithm, and (iv) their superior scalability via Stale-Synchronous Parallelism.
-To demonstrate and further enhance the us- ability of our proposed framework, including the several efficient and scalable applications we developed, we provide a Logical Algorithm Library (Llib) and a Logical Data-Frame System (LFrame).
-By integrating access to Llib libray with other Apache Spark libraries, and supporting the interoperability of our BigDat- alog, RaSQL, and Datalog-ML systems with Scala, Java and Python, LFrame turns Datalog into a powerful and attractive tool for advanced application de- velopment in the Spark ecosystem.
+In fact, we show that this entails the expression on a wide range of algorithms used in ML, data-mining and graph applications, which can be very appealing for practitioners because of (i) the compactness of their code, (ii) a simplified proof or verification for their stable-model semantics, (iii) their effcient implementations via a max-optimized semi-naive fixpoint algorithm, and (iv) their superior scalability via Stale-Synchronous Parallelism.
+To demonstrate and further enhance the usability of our proposed framework, including the several efficient and scalable applications we developed, we provide a Logical Algorithm Library (Llib) and a Logical Data-Frame System (LFrame).
+By integrating access to Llib libray with other Apache Spark libraries, and supporting the interoperability of our BigDatalog, RaSQL, and Datalog-ML systems with Scala, Java and Python, LFrame turns Datalog into a powerful and attractive tool for advanced application development in the Spark ecosystem.

 **About the Speaker:** 	Carlo Zaniolo was born in Vicenza, Italy.
 He received an E.E.
 Engineer degree at Padua University in 1968, and M.S. and Ph.D. degrees in Computer Science at UCLA in 1970 and 1976, respectively.
 After working at Bell Laboratories, Murray Hill, NJ, and MCC in Austin Texas, Dr. Zaniolo joined the UCLA CS Department in 1991, and was awarded the N.E.
 Friedmann Chair in Knowledge Science.
 He received the 2012 SIGMOD Best Paper award, and a Google Research Faculty Award in 2015.
 Dr. Zaniolo's interests include big data and knowledge based systems, non-monotonic and temporal reasoning,  internet information systems, answering questions, queries and searches in knowledge bases.